 The cluster connects visiting faculty, postgraduate scholars, and graduate students with the wide range of WCFIA scholars and colleagues.
 By bringing together academics from a variety of disciplines and institutions, the cluster fosters a research community that seeks to build up the systemic theory around inequality and recognition gaps and create sustained opportunities for cross-pollination of ideas.

 Through collaborative activities like workshops, seminars, and individual research projects, cluster affiliates seek to:

 - Document growing inequality and recognition gaps, including contradictory trends in different parts of the world.

 - Understand and explain how various groups—the poor, the middle class, ethno-racial and religious minorities, LGBTQ, and others—experience these changes.

 - Determine the role of cultural repertoires and institutions (including the law) in attenuating the impact of social exclusion.

 - Identify what is missing in the literature on these interrelated topics and develop new perspectives on the study of comparative inequality.

 - Explore various ways in which scholars from different fields could collaborate to advance the study of comparative inequality and social inclusion.

-The Weatherhead Research Cluster on Comparative Inequality and Inclusion is chaired by Professor Michèle Lamont and has a ten-person faculty steering committee which helps guide and support the work of the cluster.
+The Weatherhead Research Cluster on Comparative Inequality and Inclusion is chaired by Professor Michèle Lamont and has a twelve-person faculty steering committee which helps guide and support the work of the cluster.